RipcordSoftware/libstringintern/README.md

 # libstringintern
 A C++ library for [interning][string-interning] strings to save heap space.
 Smaller heaps generally mean faster applications due to cache locality and less swapping to disk.
+The other upside is you can store more stuff in RAM.

+> libstringintern is a work-in-progress.
+Almost everything can change so don't believe a thing written here until Travis passes the units.

 ## Use case
 If you have an in-memory database with 100 million customer records with associated address details then you probably have 100 million state and country strings associated with those records.
 That will use a lot of memory.